 “They gave us great inspiration to draw from,” said senior creative director Alex Wright.
 “The characters … have such humor and such personality, so we definitely want to present that as part of our story.
 There are a lot of flavors from the movies that make their way into the attraction.”

 Channel 9 got a sneak peek inside the massive building that houses the roller coaster portion of Cosmic Rewind.
 No recording was allowed.
-Roller coaster track snakes through the entire facility, utilizing almost all of of the space.
+Roller coaster track snakes through the entire facility, utilizing almost all of the space.

 And that was only “half” the ride, Imagineers said.